alphagov/smokey/README.md

+Some fairly basic smoke tests that test the deployed versions of the single domain apps.

 ## Running the tests

 The tests will run against the preview environment by default.
 You can override that by setting the `TARGET_PLATFORM` environment variable.